pristine-shin/FlashDrop/api_docs/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Bad **Request**",
+      "message": "Bad Request",
       "errors": {
-        "review": "Review is required"
+        "comment": "Comment is required"
       }
     }
     ```

-- **Error Response: Couldn't find a product by specified id**
+- **Error Response: Couldn't find a post by specified id**

   - **Status Code**: 404
   - **Body**:

     ```json
     {
-      "message": "Product could not be found!"
+      "message": "Post could not be found!"
     }
     ```

-  - **Error Response: Couldn't find a product by specified id**
+- **Error Response: User is not logged in**

   - **Status Code**: 403
   - **Body**: